alexZajac/react-native-skeleton-content/README.md

 React native Skeleton Content, a simple yet fully customizable component made to achieve loading animation in a Skeleton-style.
 Works in both iOS and Android.

+### New Features
+- The package has been rewritten to Hooks and is using the declarative [react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) package for animations
+- It now supports nested layouts for children bones, see an example on [this snack](https://snack.expo.io/@alexandrezajac/skeleton-content-demo)
+- It finally supports percentages dimensions for bones, for any type of animation!

 [![npm version](https://img.shields.io/npm/v/react-native-skeleton-content.svg?style=flat-square)](https://www.npmjs.com/package/react-native-skeleton-content)

 - [React Native Skeleton Content](#react-native-skeleton-content)